New York Deli Rye Bread Recipe

 Ingredients for my rye bread recipe: sponge, bread flour, rye flour, buttermilk, water, brown sugar, salt, olive oil, caraway seeds, and yeast.

-The flours, salt, sugar, caraway seeds, and yeast in the bowl of a stand mixer.
+Combine the flours, salt, sugar, caraway seeds, and yeast in the bowl of

 Add the sponge, olive oil, and buttermilk.